-Note that GPS routes are just a series of waypoints.
-Your GPS unit will calculate the roads that you take between them.
-The maps you have installed and the routing preferences that you have selected on your device or within BaseCamp will have an effect on how the route looks to you.
-All our GPS files are created in BaseCamp using Automotive routing mode and Shortest Distance calculation mode with no Avoidances selected.
-If you have a Garmin device with the latest maps and use these settings, you should be on the right track.
-If you, say, try to load the Puppy Dog route and have Unpaved Roads checked off under Avoidances, you're going to get some interesting results.
+GPS routes are just a series of points.
+Your GPS device determines the roads between the points.
+The maps that you have and the routing preferences that you select on your GPS, or within BaseCamp, will have an effect on the path it will take you.
+All of our GPS files are created with BaseCamp using Motorcycle routing mode, Fastest Time calculation mode, and No Avoidances.
+If you have a Garmin device with the latest maps, and use these settings, you should be on the right track.
+If you, say, try to load the Puppy Dog route, and have Unpaved Roads checked under Avoidances, you're going to get some interesting results.

 The Bayley–Hazen Military Road was a military road that was originally planned to run from Newbury, Vermont to St. John's, Quebec, not far from Montreal.
 54 miles, running from Newbury to Hazens Notch near the Canadian border, were constructed between 1776 and 1779 during the American Revolutionary War.
 Portions of the road's route are used by modern roads today.
 See the Wikipedia page for more details.

 The "Big Bike" route follows current public roads, while the "Hero" tracks incorporate sections of trail that are not considered roads by today's map-makers.

 Big Bike Route & Hero Tracks (single GPX file)

 Here is the Magical Mystery Tour route without the BMW signs leading your way on the dirt roads and no BBQ feast at the end.

 Just a fun ride around central Vermont.
 If you follow your trip meters, you will do just fine.
 But we have also given you Town names and Route numbers to follow.
 There is no getting lost now.
 The only mystery is where you will stop to get some grub along the way.